 Thanga Magan opens with Tamizh (Dhanush) moving to a small and dingy home, wife and widowed mother in tow.
 Snatching the broom from his pregnant wife, Dhanush sweeps the floors himself.
 He has lost his job.
 The very next day, he sets out to find a job.
 He can’t find one, but he does spot a biriyani shop which needs a helper.
+The very next shot, we see him digging up biriyani from the depths of a big vessel, and serving it.
+That’s the constant motif in Thangamagan.
+Tamizh is the ideal husband, son, friend, cousin, neighbour, guy who was just passing by; you name it.
+Tamizh is ‘golden’ at just existing.

 The story, in a nutshell, is about this ‘golden’ man’s journey through his teenage years.
 Alongside are his ‘golden’ women and family, and the problems they face, thanks to the ‘not so golden’ people around them.
 This film is thematically similar to director Velraj’s previous film Velai Illa Pattadhari, but with some differences.
 There’s the typical middle-class setting, the middle-class parents, and the ‘sumaar moonji’ guy who is in love with the affluent and beautiful girl, Amy Jackson.
 What’s different is the plot, and some key characters.
 Tamizh isn’t as much fun as VIP’s Raghuvaran.
 No sarcasm, no drinking and smoking.
 And it takes just thirty seconds of convincing (or rather, ‘cousin-comparisons’ talk) from his mother before he agrees to work at his father’s government office, a job he finds boring.
 He is the nalla paiyyan.
 He readily agrees to an arranged marriage.
 Although, in all fairness, who would say no to the beautiful Samantha, kitted out in a saree, malli poo, and braided hair?

 However, that’s precisely why Thanga Magan is lacklustre: it lacks fun.
 One can excuse the second half, which has to work through a grim storyline.
 But nothing excuses the overly melodramatic scenes which are routinely punctuated into the plot.
 The writing oscillates rapidly between different emotions, leaving the audience consistently distracted.
 Also present are the all-too-familiar cat-and-mouse chase sequences we’ve learned to expect from every Dhanush film.
 Namely, the villain thinks he has won, and tries to verbally humiliate Dhanush.
 Dhanush smirks and tells him to look back.
+And voila, we realise that the villain is behind bars.

 Having shaved his facial hair, Dhanush looks convincing as a school boy.
 Credit to the make-up department for sustaining the magic.
 Dhanush comes across as an endearing teenager.
 Often annoying, yet likeable.
 His transformation into a mature adult is indicated by a more restrained figure who has fewer smiles.
 Samantha, as the ultra-traditional marumagal of the family, delivers a performance that stands head and shoulders above her work in previous films.
 Film critic Baradwaj Rangan once called her an emoticon for one of her earlier performances.
 No such allegation can be made here, as the director dispenses with the unnecessary giggling.
 Amy Jackson has an interesting role in the film.
 And despite being a non-native speaker, her lip sync is perfect.